-Online learning or e-learning is one of the biggest revolutions in the world of education.
+Online learning, or e-learning, is one of the biggest revolutions in education.
 Students can learn anything, wherever and whenever they want.

 Online courses give students an educational platform that allows students and learners to participate in online classes and courses through the internet.